arvigeus/AZ-204/Topics/Functions.md

 // Timer
 ////////////////////////////////////

-// - `WEBSITE_TIME_ZONE` and `TZ` are not currently supported on the Linux Consumption plan.
-// - RunOnStartup is not recommended for production.
-Schedule, RunOnStartup and UseMonitor can be set in local.settings.json > Values

 [FunctionName("TimerTriggerFunction")]
 public static void Run(
-    // The format with 6 fields is {second} {minute} {hour} {day} {month} {day-of-week}.
-    // The format with 5 fields is {minute} {hour} {day} {month} {day-of-week}, and it assumes that the seconds field is 0.
-    // Each field can have a specific value, a comma-separated list of values, a range of values, or a step value.
-    // The "*" character means any value, "/" is used to specify step values, and "-" is used for ranges.
-    // For example, "*/5 * * * *" means "every 5 minutes", and "0 9-17 * * MON-FRI" means "every hour from 9 AM to 5 PM on weekdays".
     [TimerTrigger("0 */5 * * * *")] TimerInfo myTimer, ILogger log)
 {
     log.LogInformation($"C# Timer trigger function executed at: {DateTime.Now}");